-Get The Truth About What Non Toxic Does and Doesn’t Mean
+The Truth About Non Toxic Resin and Why It Matters

 Non-toxic is a term established by the Federal Hazardous Substances Act.
 The Consumer Product and Safety Commission defines what are toxic substances and toxic situations.
 A product is considered toxic if it can cause personal injury or illness to humans if it is inhaled, swallowed, or absorbed through the skin.
 Products are also considered toxic if they can cause long-term or chronic problems such as cancer or birth defects.
 If a product does not contain a known toxic chemical, it can be labeled as nontoxic.

-Quite frankly, it doesn’t pass the ‘does this make sense?’ test.
+Calling any resin non toxic doesn’t pass the, ‘Does this make sense?’ test.

 ❌ Does it make sense that you shouldn’t pour resin down a drain if it’s non-toxic?